turbot/steampipe-mod-aws-tags/docs/index.md

   ```bash
   SP_VAR_mandatory_tags='["application", "environment", "department", "owner"]' steampipe check control.ec2_instance_mandatory
   ```
   - Note: When using environment variables, if the variable is defined in `steampipe.spvars` or passed in through the command line, either of those will take precedence over the environment variable value.
+For more information on variable definition precedence, please see the link below.

 These are some of the ways you can set variables, but for a full list, please see [Variables](https://hub.steampipe.io/linkhere).